VirgilSecurity/awesome-virgil/docs/sdk/java-android/index.rst

     .. container:: features content-card

         :doc:`Features <features>`
-        `A list of features for work with Cards Service and Crypto Library.`
+        `A list of guides for work with Virgil Services and Cryptography.`

     .. container:: guide content-card

-        :doc:`Programming guide <programming-guide>`
+        :doc:`Programming Guide <programming-guide>`
         `All methods description with code samples.`